 Rome is full of art treasures.
 Grand buildings from every stage of history, churches full of statues and other artworks, and much, much more.
 So it would be easy to miss the Villa Farnesina.
-I discovered it by chance, passing it on an early morning walk.
+I discovered it by chance, passing it on an early morning walk through the Trastevere area of the city.
 It was a lucky find, a small but perfect villa jam-packed with frescoes by Raphael and other Renaissance masters.

 A Grand Renaissance Villa